 Phineas Quimby (February 16, 1802 – January 16, 1866)

-Phineas Quimby is one of the founders of the New Thought movement.
-His inspiration for the movement arose after falling ill with tuberculosis; when no medicine could ease his suffering, Quimby started to use the power of his mind to cure himself.
-He enrolled in activities like horse riding and positive thinking which seemed to do the trick.
-It’s still a mystery as to how he recovered, but it was from then on that he fully accepted the belief of mind over matter.
+Phineas Quimby was one of the founders of the New Thought movement.
+His inspiration for the movement arose after falling ill with tuberculosis; when no medicine could ease his suffering, Quimby used the power of his mind to cure himself.
+Quimby enrolled in activities like horse riding and positive thinking, which seemed to do the trick.
+It is still a mystery how he recovered, but from then on, he fully accepted the belief of mind over matter.

 Emma Curtis Hopkins (September 2, 1849 – April 8, 1925)

 Ema Curtis Hopkins was a spiritual author and a founder of the New Thought movement.
 Before joining/founding the movement, Hopkins was a student of Mary Baker Eddy, the founder of Christian Science.

 Although Quimby is regarded as the founder of the New Thought movement, it was not until after he died that Hopkins saw to its official creation.
 In 1887, Hopkins published an article in the Christian Science Journal that announced the formation of the New Thought movement.